Edmonton Zoning Bylaw 12800

 A 4.5 m Setback between the front of the building and upper building Storeys is a common technique used to reduce the perceived mass of a building and promote the pedestrian scale of the street.
 The following graphic representation provides a possible conceptual application of this regulation for interpretive purposes.

-1. No portion of an above Grade Parking Garage on the ground (first) floor shall be allowed for a minimum depth of 10.0 m from any building façade facing a public roadway, other than a lane.
+1. No portion of an Above Ground Parkade on the ground (first) floor shall be allowed for a minimum depth of 10.0 m from any building Façade facing a public roadway, other than a Lane.

-2. No portion of an above Grade Parking Garage above the ground (first) floor up to 5 Storeys shall be allowed for a minimum depth of 6.0 m from any building façade facing a public roadway, other than a lane.
+1. No portion of an Above Ground Parkade above the ground (first) floor up to 5 Storeys shall be allowed for a minimum depth of 6.0 m from any building Façade facing a public roadway, other than a Lane.

 Explanatory Note